noura965/reddit-app/README.md

 # reddit-app
-sample portfolio project

-# Project Name

-[Project Description]

-The React Reddit App is a modern and intuitive application that leverages the power of React to provide users with a seamless and feature-rich Reddit browsing experience.
-This application allows users to explore Reddit content, interact with posts, and enjoy a responsive and visually appealing user interface.
+*The React Reddit App is a modern and intuitive application that leverages the power of React to provide users with a seamless and feature-rich Reddit browsing experience.
+This application allows users to explore Reddit content, interact with posts, and enjoy a responsive and visually appealing user interface.*

 - [Wireframes](#wireframes)
 - [Technologies Used](#technologies-used)